Software

 • reporting bugs

-• sending suggestions of how the package can be improved
+• sending suggestions of how you believe the package can be improved

 • commenting about your experience using it